 Today, you start your new internship.
 You’re excited, you’re tired.
 You can’t imagine how you’re going to remember the names of everyone in the office… It’s your typical first day.

-So… what exactly are you allowed to do?
+But what exactly are you allowed to do?
 Do you take a lunch break with everyone else?
-Or does your status as a “part-time employee” mean you eat at your desk?
-It seems like such an awkward question to ask; you don’t want to be the “newbie” of the office who doesn’t know the procedures.
+Or does your status mean you eat at your desk?
+It seems like such an awkward question to ask.
+You don’t want to be the “newbie” of the office who doesn’t know the procedures.
 What are the policies for break times, anyway?

 Employers can set an employee break policy in their employee handbook or they can provide breaks on an informal basis with no predefined rest periods.

 Back to your first day.
 If your HR rep, boss, or mentor hasn’t yet told you about your company’s break policies, take a deep breath.
 Look through the employee handbook or corporate website for guidance.
 Ask your desk-mate what she usually does for lunch.

 Just because you’re an intern, you likely have the same rights as other employees regarding breaks.